-- Cut the acorn squash in two, scoop out the seeds, rub the flesh with some coconut oil and sprinkle with sea salt.
-Place in the oven on a pan, flesh side down.
+- Cut the acorn squash in two and place in the oven on a pan, flesh side down.

 - Cook the quinoa according to instructions.

-- While it’s cooking, sauté the onion and garlic in the coconut oil for about 5 minutes.
+- While it’s cooking, sauté the onion and garlic in a bit of olive oil or water for about 5 minutes.